syncfusion-content/blazor-docs/blazor/treeview/events.md

 ## OnNodeRender

 The [OnNodeRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_OnNodeRender) event of the Blazor TreeView component triggers before the TreeView node is appended to the TreeView element.

+N> The OnNodeRender event, which is triggered frequently, may cause performance issues.

 ```cshtml
 @using Syncfusion.Blazor.Navigations